yuxincs/MIPS-CPU/README.md

 MIPS-CPU, which is the special address reserved for the service program.
 Upon exception, PC will be set to `0x00000800` to run the service program.
 It is preloaded in the second ROM in all versions of MIPS-CPU that support exception handling.

-Refer to Quick Reference and Complete Instruction Manual from [MIPS](https://www.mips.com/products/architectures/mips32-2/) for complete specifications.

 ## Details